arthurfiorette/proposal-safe-assignment-operator/README.md

 }
 ```

-The problem is that the above function can crash your program but doesn't feel the need to tell you about it.
+The issue with the above function is that it can fail silently, potentially crashing your program without any explicit warning.

-1. `fetch` can reject
+1. `fetch` can reject.
-2. `json` can reject
+2. `json` can reject.
-3. `parse` can throw
+3. `parse` can throw.
-4. Each of these may throw more than one type of error
+4. Each of these can produce multiple types of errors.

-As such, we propose the adoption of a novel operator `?=` that allows for a more concise and readable error handling.
+To address this, we propose the adoption of a new operator, `?=`, which facilitates more concise and readable error handling.

 ```ts
 async function getData() {